codefellows/seattle-201d6/week-3/class-11/handling-merge-conflicts.md

 2. Make sure you have notthing to commit.
 If you have un commited changes, commit them.
  * `$ git status`
   _nothing to commit, working directory clean_
-3. Update local reposity with origin repository
+3. Update local copy of origin repository
  * `$ git fetch origin`
 4. Merge `orign/master` into your local branch called `branch_name`.
   * `$ git merge origin/master`